Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters: Toeplitz determinants of cylinder functions

 where $\Delta_n(x,\alpha)$ is given by \eqref{def:hankel_bessel_determinant}. \end{proposition} \begin{proof} Using mathematical induction and identity \eqref{eq:diff-iden1} one can compute the structure of $\left(x\dfrac{d}{dx}\right)^j\Cy_{\frac{\alpha}{2}}(x)$:

 where $c_{kj}$ are constant coefficients.
 Well, we furtherly simplify the determinant using \eqref{eq:diff-iden5}:

 Observe that by elementary row operations, we can always use the previous rows to eliminate the $\sum_{k=0}^{j-1}c_{kj}x^k\Cy_{\frac{\alpha}{2}-k}(x)$ part in a fixed row and the value of the determinant doesn't change.
-Finally, we will end up with:
+Doing that, we end up with:

 By relation \eqref{eq:diff-iden2}, by induction, we can show:

 To prove \eqref{eq:diff-iden6} by \eqref{eq:diff-iden2}, we first fix $k=1$ and induct on $j$.
 We have